varigence/docs/bimlflex/user-guide/data-mart-templates.md

 #### Next Steps

 Once the presentation layer is completed, consideration should be made towards the approach taken in the analytical layer.
-The final part of this solution will be to use a tool to deliver this data to decision makers within the organisation in a format that allows them to perform a proper analysis of the organisation's data.
+The final part of this solution will be to use a tool to deliver this data to decision makers within the organization in a format that allows them to perform a proper analysis of the organization's data.

 Possible options are to; create cubes or tabular models for Excel, Power BI and classical reporting, reporting views for Reporting Services or snow flakes for MicroStrategy, flat views for Qlik and Tableau etc.